thegetty/quire/.github/PULL_REQUEST_TEMPLATE/pull_request_general.md

 - [ ] I have read the [CONTRIBUTING.md](https://github.com/thegetty/quire/blob/main/CONTRIBUTING.md) file.

-- [ ] I have made my changes in a new branch and not directly in the master branch
+- [ ] I have made my changes in a new branch and not directly in the main branch

 - [ ] I have added tests that prove my fix is effective